How to Create a B2B Video Marketing Strategy

 1. Interest

 The first stage is to get customers interested in your company and what you offer.
-This isn’t the time to jump all over them with testimonials and detailed information.
-It’s enough just to pique their curiosity to lure them down into the next stage of the funnel.
+This isn’t the time to overwhelm them with testimonials and detailed information.
+It’s enough just to pique their curiosity and lure them into the next stage of the funnel.
 About 15% of your content should be geared toward this stage.

 2. Learning

-Once a potential customer is interested, they’re going to want to learn more about your products and services.
-Videos for this stage don’t necessarily need to get into hard data and technical specifications but should provide a little more to chew on than the Interest-stage videos.
+Once a potential customer is interested, they’ll want to learn more about your products and services.
+Videos for this stage don’t necessarily need to discuss hard data and technical specifications but should provide a little more to chew on than the Interest-stage videos.

 Good Learning-stage content might include how-to videos, interviews with industry figures, and fun videos that highlight your company’s history and culture.
 This stage should carry about 25% of your video content.